merenlab/anvio/anvio/docs/programs/anvi-annotate-fragmented-genes.md

 ![terminal_output](../../images/anvi-annotate-fragmented-genes.png)

 In this particular example, four of the gene clusters in the pangenome had fragmented genes.
-The bars in the report show the relative length of each gene compared to the full-length reference, and their position reflects the actual layout of fragments on the contig.
-Bars colored in **green** represent the full-length reference gene determined by anvi'o, **blue** represent the longest fragment in a genome (labeled `fragmented_gene`), **red** represent shorter fragments, and **gray** bars represent genes from genomes where the gene is not fragmented.
+The bars in the report show the relative length of each gene compared to the full-length reference, and their position reflects the actual layout of fragments on the contig. **Green** bars represent the full-length reference gene determined by anvi'o, **blue** bars represent the longest fragment in a genome (labeled `fragmented_gene`), **red** bars represent shorter fragments, and **gray** bars represent genes from genomes where the gene is not fragmented.
 Genome names and anvi'o gene caller ids are also shown to double check things.

 The purpose of this report is for you to go back to the pangenome with %(anvi-display-pan)s, search for some of the gene clusters, and inspect them to confirm that you are happy with the result.